ircv3/ircv3-specifications/extensions/bot-mode.md

 When a `RPL_WHOREPLY` `(352)` numeric is returned for a bot, the character used as the value of the ISUPPORT `BOT` token is returned in the flags (alongside `H|G`).

 ## The `draft/bot` tag
 The `draft/bot` tag indicates that the given user is a bot.
 This tag SHOULD be added by the server to all commands sent by a bot (e.g. `PRIVMSG`, `JOIN`, `MODE`, `NOTICE`, and all others).
 The tag SHOULD also be added by the ircd to all numerics directly caused by the bot.
 This tag MUST only be sent to users who have requested the `message-tags` capability.
+Servers MUST NOT send this tag with a value, and clients MUST ignore any value if it exists.

 ## Examples